franciscobmacedo/autoscrape/README.md

 # AUTO SCRAPER

-Scrapes all website text content and writes it to a file
+:page_with_curl: Scrapes all website text content and writes it to a file

 ## SETUP